W8BSD/bsdtty/README.md

 | CTRL-C    | Exit                                                  |
 | CTRL-L    | Clear RX window                                       |

+Clicking in the RX window will save the clicked callsign for use in macros.
+It is also displayed in the status bar.

-Clicking in the RX window will toggle the FIGS shift.
-While clicking again will reverse it again, the extents are whitespace and shift changes, as a result, clicking in a "word" which contains both FIGS and LTRS is irreversable.
+Right-clicking in the RX window will toggle the FIGS shift.
+While right-clicking again will reverse it again, the extents are whitespace and shift changes, as a result, right-clicking in a "word" which contains both FIGS and LTRS is irreversable.

 Sending a macro which starts with "CQ CQ" will clear the RX window.